 "Organisations in Denmark that use Google Analytics must therefore assess whether their possible continued use of the tool takes place in compliance with data protection law.
 If this is not the case, the organisation must either bring its use of the tool into compliance, or, if necessary, discontinue using the tool."

-This means, essentially, that if you’re a Danish business using Google Analytics, you must find a way to implement supplementary measures to bring your use of the tool into compliance.
-If that is not possible for your business, then you must cease to use Google Analytics.
+This means that if you’re a Danish business using Google Analytics, you must either implement supplementary measures to bring your use of the tool into compliance or cease using Google Analytics altogether.

 What you can do

-There is still a lot of uncertainty with regards to what kind of plan can be put into place to bring the use of Google Analytics into compliance.
-However, one possible solution has been put forth by the French Data Protection Agency: pseudonymisation.
-This can be achieved by means of a technique called reverse-proxy.
-This helps to avoid any direct contact between the user’s terminal and Google Analytics’ servers.
+There is still a lot of uncertainty regarding how to achieve compliance.
+However, one possible solution proposed by the French Data Protection Agency is pseudonymisation via a reverse-proxy.
+This technique helps avoid any direct contact between the user’s terminal and Google Analytics’ servers.

-If your business cannot implement the solution above, the other option is to stop using Google Analytics altogether.
-Understandably, this might be difficult for some, as Google Analytics plays a central role in many companies’ web analytics efforts.
-Thankfully, EU privacy-friendly alternatives to Google Analytics are starting to emerge.
-It’s the case, for instance, of Plausible Analytics, which hosts customers’ data in the EU and is compliant with GDPR.
+If your business cannot implement this solution, the alternative is to stop using Google Analytics altogether.
+Understandably, this may be difficult since Google Analytics plays a central role in many companies’ web analytics efforts.
+Fortunately, EU privacy-friendly alternatives are emerging—such as Plausible Analytics, which hosts customer data in the EU and is GDPR compliant.

 Get started with compliant analytics

-If you’re looking for advice on how to ensure your use of Google Analytics is compliant, or are looking for alternative tools to help with your web analytics efforts, don’t hesitate to reach out to one of our experts today!
+If you’re looking for advice on how to ensure your use of Google Analytics is compliant, or if you need alternative tools for your web analytics efforts, don’t hesitate to reach out to one of our experts today!